marcduiker/azure-functions-university/lessons/cosmosdb.md

 ## Goal 🎯

-The goal of this lesson is to learn how to trigger a function by adding a document to CosmosDB, and how you can use input and output bindings for CosmosDB documents.
+The goal of this lesson is to learn about how to trigger a function by adding a document to CosmosDB, how to use input and output bindings, the usage of Azure KeyVault and dependency injection in functions using CosmosDB.

 This lessons consists of the following exercises: